 ACC provides a one-semester part-time Nurse Aide Program that includes a 4 credit Nurse Aide Theory and Practical Lab course and 2 clinical courses.
 The program is designed to allow you to continue your current employment.
 We offer open enrollment for all sections.
-This means first come, first served -- no wait-list.

 You will be prepared for entry-level employment as a Certified Nurse Aide (CNA), following certification by the Colorado Board of Nursing.
 The program includes clinical experience in a variety of settings.
 Upon successful completion you will be prepared to seek employment in Acute Care, Long Term Care and Hospice Care facilities.